 Tuition includes access to required equipment for scheduled assignments.
 Estimated educational expenses not included in tuition: laptop computer, books, and related educational materials. \$2,160.00

-Commencing no earlier than Spring Quarter, 2022 (March 21, 2022), Undergraduate tuition for continuing students will be based on the Cohort and/or individualized Course of Study for incoming students directly above.
+Beginning Spring Quarter, 2022 (March 21, 2022), Undergraduate tuition for continuing students will be based on the Cohort and/or individualized Course of Study for incoming students directly above.

 Graduate: